 Ioniq 6 & 7 teased during the E-GMP presentation

-During the online presentation of the Hyundai Motor Group’s E-GMP architecture in December, the company slyly teased the Ioniq 6 and Ioniq 7, showing their outlines in the form of suspended art.
-The silhouette showed a raised fastback styled sedan and then cut to a large SUV with traditional proportions while elaborating on the platform layout and variable width, overhang and wheelbase composition that can be applied to multiple segments.
+During the online presentation of the Hyundai Motor Group’s E-GMP architecture in December 2020, the company slyly teased the Ioniq 6 and Ioniq 7, showing their outlines in the form of suspended art.
+The silhouette showed a raised fastback-styled sedan and then cut to a large SUV with traditional proportions while elaborating on the platform layout and variable width, overhang, and wheelbase composition that can be applied to multiple segments.

 Hyundai Ioniq 6 – Everything we know

-The Hyundai Ioniq 6 would arrive as the production version of the Hyundai Prophecy concept from March last year.
-It will replace the Hyundai Ioniq that is available in full-hybrid electric, plug-in hybrid electric and pure electric variants.
+The Hyundai Ioniq 6 would arrive as the Prophecy concept’s production version from March 2020.
+It will replace the current Hyundai Ioniq available in full-hybrid electric, plug-in hybrid electric, and pure electric variants.
 The sporty four-door concept vehicle has strong hints of Porsches, especially the 911, and is arguably the most stylish representation of Hyundai’s new Sensuous Sportiness design language.

 Next-generation sedan design